junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Yes, you can --" Dean tries to start.

 "Because I didn't *choose* it, Dean!"
-Cas snaps, opening his eyes, glaring into this unbelievable human's amber green eyes.
+Cas yells, opening his eyes, glaring into this unbelievable human's amber green eyes.
 "I didn't *choose* to love you!
 Don't you understand?
+I just do!
 This is who I am!
 This is all of me!
-I'm sorry, I know you asked me to stop loving you, and I said I would try, but the truth is, I couldn't.
+I'm sorry, I know you asked me to stop loving you, and I know I said I would try, but the truth is, I couldn't.
 I just... couldn't.
 I'm sorry."

 Dean gapes his mouth and eyes in a total shock, no words coming out.

 "Oh.
 My.
 God."
 Sam says slowly, totally flabbergasted.
 "Jesus.
-Is this even real?
-You two are idiots."
+Is this really happening?
+Dean, did you seriously ask Cas to 'stop loving you'?
+You're the biggest moron in the universe!
+I can't believe we're even related!"

-"Shut up, Sam."
-Dean snaps, grabbing Cas on the shoulder in such a hurry and mess that he nearly bumps everyone over, but Dean doesn't care, he just has to hold the angel, hugging him so tight he can feel their body pressed on the chest, and those heartbeat behind the ribs are beating against his.
+"Shut up, Sam," Dean snaps, grabbing Cas on the shoulder in such a hurry and mess that he nearly bumps everyone over, but Dean doesn't care, he just has to hold the angel.
+He grabs Cas and hugs him so tight that he can feel their bodies pressed on the chest, and Cas's heart behind the ribs is beating against his.
 "Cas, oh Cas, come here --" he closes his eyes, losing all the ability to speak.

 Cas's hands wraps around Dean's back slowly.
 His body was still stiff and frozen at the arrival of Naomi, and now melting slowly under Dean's touch.
 He leans his cheek against Dean's head, leaning into the warmth of the hug.

-"Should we... leave you two alone?"
+"Should we... maybe leave you two alone?"
 Sam says unsurely, after a while.
 "Or are we still discussing about how to save the world?"

 Dean unwillingly loosens his arms, still holding Cas's hands, watching his face with wide unbelievable eyes.